aprotyas/trac_ik/README.md

 uses quasi-Newton methods that better handle joint limits.
 By default, the IK search returns immediately when either of these algorithms converges to an answer.
 Secondary constraints of distance and manipulability are also provided in order to receive back the "best" IK solution.
+**Note:** TRAC-IK is built on top of the KDL library, which is not thread safe (there's some internals that I think use _static_ variables).
+Thus, you should not use multiple instances of TRAC-IK in the same process.

 ###This repo contains 5 ROS packages:###